simon-lang/lens-panorama/README.md

 Lens.org is not truly one application, but 7+ largely independent systems: patents, scholar, classifications, sequences, citations, institutions, work area, about & support.
 There is some interlinking between these silos but they are not truly integrated - both in the front and backends.

 This also means a multitude of technology: spring, freemarker, bootstrap, jquery ui, backbone, angular, react, redux, 3rd party jquery plugins, skyforms, stylus, sass, eqcss, handlebars, coffeescript, es5, es6.
 Data is delivered embedded in DOM, via properties attached to the window, JSONP, REST APIs, and numerous other APIs including Elastic search, scholar data store.
+And this is just for the frontend.

 This issue has been documented in detail in [this frontend architecture overview document](https://s3-us-west-2.amazonaws.com/build.lens.org/lens-ui/LENSUI-DEVELOP/1352/architecture.html).